-Malaysia – a country of contrasts and surprises, a bubbly blend of people and ideologies.
-Malaysia has all the necessary elements for the perfect holiday: pristine beaches and breathtaking, gorgeous islands, a rich tapestry of cultures and history, well preserved heritage treasures, top-class modern facilities, an astonishing collection of flora and fauna, lush and well-maintained nature reserves, a delightful array of mouth-watering cuisine.
+Malaysia is a country of contrasts and surprises, a bubbly blend of people and ideologies.
+Malaysia has all the necessary elements for the perfect holiday: pristine beaches and breathtaking, gorgeous islands, a rich tapestry of cultures and history, well-preserved heritage treasures, top-class modern facilities, an astonishing collection of flora and fauna, lush and well-maintained nature reserves, a delightful array of mouth-watering cuisine.
 Studying in Malaysia allows you to immerse yourself in this unique and exciting environment for a semester or two.

 The Greater Kuala Lumpur, Klang Valley, is an urban agglomeration of 7,2 million inhabitants.
 It is among the fastest growing regions in the country in terms of population and economy.
 Kuala Lumpur, or simply referred to as KL by the locals, means a “muddy river confluence” in the Malay language.
 The city, no longer a muddy town but a lively capital of around 1,6 million inhabitants, is a prime example of Malaysia’s culture of contrasts in which towering skyscrapers and old shacks built on stilts co-exist.
 Well maintained parks, heritage areas, museums and lakes make KL a melting pot of delightful attractions and diverse entertainment options.